KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 ### OPNSense Terraform

-When it comes to using Terraform for provisioning OPNSense, the process was initially straightforward, but, during development, more and more settings were added to the Terraform phase, as it was discovered that Ansible for OPNSense does not provide enough flexibility to implement what was needed.
+When it comes to using Terraform for provisioning OPNSense, the process was initially straightforward, but, during development, **more and more settings were added to the Terraform phase**, as it was discovered that **Ansible for OPNSense does not provide enough flexibility** to implement what was needed.
 Therefore, more implementation points were moved from the "Ansible phase" to the "Terraform phase".

 The code can be found in the [project's repository](https://github.com/KostasKoutrou/kostas-seclab/blob/master/terraform/main.tf) and is also written below: